Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 You should set `name` to be the name of your project's repo.  `dependencies` is a list of the front-end modules you would like to use in your project.
 If the module is in the [Origami registry](http://registry.origami.ft.com) or the [bower registry](http://bower.io/search/), you can simply specify the version number you want (using [semver](http://semver.org) rules), otherwise you must provide the full path to the component's repository followed by a hash and the version you want.

-This time we're listing these are *dependencies*, not *devDependencies*, because they are actually required by your project in production.
+This time we're listing these as *dependencies*, not *devDependencies*, because they are actually required by your project in production.

 To ensure that bower can find Origami modules, it needs to be set up to search the Origami registry.
 To do this, create a `.bowerrc` file in the root of your project's working tree (or in your home directory, if you want to apply it automatically to all projects), with the following contents: